Partnering With Parents

 The Alliance actively works with multiple parent groups and offers training and technical assistance to its membership and other mission-related organizations on partnering with parents:

 - Alliance National Parent Partnership Council (ANPPC) – The Alliance National Parent Partnership Council is an advisory group to the Alliance and Children’s Trust Funds.
 The Co-Chairs of the ANPPC serve on the Alliance Board.
 Their work aligns with the Alliance’s theory of change, strategic plan and priorities.
 They work to raise awareness about the Alliance and its mission and to strengthen all parents and communities from a prevention point of view.

-- The Birth Parent National Network (BPNN) – The Children’s Trust Fund Alliance Birth Parent National Network (BPNN) works to promote and champion birth parents as leaders and strategic partners in prevention and child welfare systems reform.
+- Birth Parent National Network (BPNN) – The Children’s Trust Fund Alliance Birth Parent National Network (BPNN) works to promote and champion birth parents as leaders and strategic partners in prevention and child welfare systems reform.
 The BPNN actively recruits and welcomes parents who have been involved in the child welfare system or have ever been at risk of involvement (almost any parent) in the system, and the organizations that work with parents.

-- The Birth and Foster Parent Partnership – The Birth and Foster Parent Partnership is an innovative approach that creates authentic collaborations between birth and foster parents and relative care givers who advocate for prevention and child welfare systems reform.
+- Birth and Foster Parent Partnership (BFPP) – The Birth and Foster Parent Partnership is an innovative approach that creates authentic collaborations between birth and foster parents and relative care givers who advocate for prevention and child welfare systems reform.

 How We Can Work With You

 Training and Technical Assistance – The Children’s Trust Fund Alliance provides training and technical assistance to assist organizations and agencies in building capacity and successfully implementing strategies to engage parents as strategic partners to meet agency and community goals.
 This includes assessing readiness and current activities, identifying goals and selecting strategies for accomplishing them.